adorsys/ledgers/ledgers-app/README.md

 # Ledgers Sample App
 This is a standalone deployment of the ledgers deposit account application.
 This module is not meant to be productively used.
 It can be deployed to explore the functionality of the ledgers module on a swagger rest interface.

-In orther to run, follow theses steps.
+In order to run, follow theses steps.

 ## Building and Running

-We offer two options: h2 with an external file at ~/ledgersdbs/gateway-app and postgres started with docker compose using /ledgers-app/docker-compose-postgres.yml
+We offer two options: h2 with an external file at ~/ledgersdbs/ledgers-app and postgres started with docker compose using /ledgers-app/docker-compose-postgres.yml

 ## Building